 TEFL in Japan!
-Does a life of being immersed in an interesting and quirky culture, weekends of exploring an array of stunning temples and scenery, and kickin’ back in the evening’s eating sushi excite you?
+Does a life of being immersed in an interesting and quirky culture, weekends of exploring an array of stunning temples and scenery, and kickin’ back in the evenings eating sushi excite you?
 Well, Japan may be the country for you to teach English in.
-Today we have Ada, giving you the lowdown of life as a TEFL teacher in Japan.
+Today we have Ada, giving you the lowdown on life as a TEFL teacher in Japan.

 Which country are you teaching in/have taught in?

 My husband is in the military and is stationed here in Japan.
 Teaching English is a great opportunity for military spouses here in Japan.
 The job can be very rewarding, but also quite demanding due to the Japanese work ethic.